 In our month travelling through Northern India with kids, Bundi remains a standout memory – a jewel in the heart of Rajasthan.

-The largest of the four metropolitan cities in India, Chennai is a vibrant gateway to the South India Chennai is known for the friendly Tamil-speaking people, delicious food and its wonderful cosmopolitan way of life.
+The largest of the four metropolitan cities in India, Chennai is a vibrant gateway to South India Chennai is known for the friendly Tamil-speaking people, delicious food, and its wonderful cosmopolitan way of life.
 Also known as the Detroit of Asia, Chennai is the auto hub of India.
-Chennai displays a mix of cultural heritage blended in by the Portuguese, Dutch, French and the British Chennai.
+Chennai displays a mix of cultural heritage blended in by the Portuguese, Dutch, French, and British Chennai.

 The Ganges River runs through and splits Rishikesh into two sides.
-You could simply spend a day hanging around the river’s shore watching monkey steal food, cows sunbathing, and locals going in for a dip.
-Little Buddha Cafe was one of my favourite places to grab a bite to eat as it has a fab view of the river (and great food too!)
+You could simply spend a day hanging around the river’s shore watching monkeys steal food, cows sunbathing, and locals going in for a dip.
+Little Buddha Cafe was one of my favorite places to grab a bite to eat as it has a fab view of the river (and great food too!)

 If you want to get away from the chaotic and intense cities and spiritual hotspots of India, taking to the north is a great way to do it.
 McLeod Ganj is a curious little village on the foothills of the Himalayas, with spectacular views and soaring Indian eagles.
 With an average elevation of about 2000 meters (6800 feet), the area gets more bearable temperatures than the rest of India in summer, with an average of 25-35 degrees Celsius.

 One of the things that makes this little town special is that the Tibetan government (including the Dalai Lama) is currently in exile here, which got the town the nickname “Little Lhasa”.
 There is an interesting mix of Hindu, Punjabi, and Tibetan culture, food, and people here.
 If it’s the food you’re after, try the Tibetan Quality Bakery and the Tibetan street food snack called “Momo”.